Phyllobius pomaceus

-Phyllobius pomaceus is an abundant species found mainly on Nettles and in a range of habitats.
-There seems to be a slight variation in colouration, with some specimens showing a distinct purple tinge.
+Phyllobius pomaceus is a common beetle found on Nettles in well vegetated habitats.
+There seems to be a slight variation in colouration, with some specimens showing a distinct purple tinge, or green through to blue.
 The colouration fades with age, being made up of a covering of scales which become worn and eventually rub off.
-It is one of many UK Weevils and belongs to the Curcullionidae group, which feed on plants.
-Most are easy to distinguish from other beetles, due the head being extended into a beak (rostrum) with the jaws at the tip.

 .....